-Bacteria and germs can pose a threat to anyone who enters your facility or business.
+Bacteria, viruses and other germs can pose a threat to anyone who enters your facility or business.
 But no one is at a higher risk of contracting an infection or sickness than senior citizens.
 Common infections in the elderly can be life-threatening and dangerous.
-In fact, one-third of adults over the age of 65 die from infections caused by harmful pathogens.
+The CDC indicates this is because as people get older their immune systems don’t work as well.

-For managers and business owners who operate or oversee a publicly shared space such as a gym, community center, corporate office or hotel, protecting senior citizens from bacteria is oftentimes not a priority like it is for healthcare and assisted living facilities.
-Whereas nursing and retirement homes know about common infections in the elderly population, other businesses may not.
+For managers and business owners who operate or oversee a publicly shared space such as a fitness facility, community center, corporate office or hotel, protecting senior citizens is oftentimes not as high a priority as it is for health care and assisted living facilities.
+Whereas long term care and retirement homes know about common infections in the elderly population, other businesses may not.

 WHY DO ELDERLY ADULTS GET SICK EASILY?